 A powerful yard machine with few complaints.
-It's fairly easy to maneuver once you get use to it, and combines a 61 in. cutting deck with a 27 HP Briggs and Stratton V-twin motor for a clean, beautiful cut every time.
+It's fairly easy to maneuver once you get used to it, and combines a 61-inch cutting deck with a 24-horsepower Kawasaki motor for a clean, beautiful cut every time.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.